mayaleh/Maya.CryptoFiatPrice/README.md

 - reusable drawing (like a parametrised components)
 - rendering bitmaps, changing content

+This project requere to setup Type Check Level: off.

 If this source code was useful for you or the you like the app, you can support me:
 [♥ Sponsor](https://github.com/sponsors/mayaleh) or
 <div align="center">